Urban Economics, Development, Transportation

 Lower income commuters are more likely to ride and reside near public transit within cities, but do they also benefit more from faster transit travel?
-Combining survey data on travel behavior with web-scraped data on roads, establishments and counterfactual travel times for millions of trips across 49 US cities, I estimate a model of travel mode and residential location choices.
+Combining survey data on travel behavior with web-scraped data on roads, establishments and counterfactual travel times for millions of trips across 49 large US cities, I estimate a structural model of travel mode and residential location choice.
 I characterize the heterogeneity across income groups and cities in commuters' willingness to pay for access to faster transit and the expected increase in transit ridership in response to marginal transit improvements.
-I find that richer commuters sort more aggressively into the fastest transit routes and are, on average, willing to pay more for faster travel.
-Improvements in transit speed are likely to attract and benefit high-income transit riders more where transit is fast (relative to driving) and in cities with a greater share of rail-based transit and where the gains are larger for higher-income commuters.
-Transit improvements benefit low-income riders more where transit is relatively slow and in cities with more bus transit, and where the overall marginal gains are small.
+I find that richer transit riders sort more aggressively into the fastest transit routes and are, on average, willing to pay more for faster commutes.
+Improvements in transit speed are most effective at generating transit ridership and welfare gains where transit is already fast (relative to driving), in cities with a greater share of rail-based transit and where the gains are larger for higher-income commuters.
+Transit improvements benefit low-income commuters more where transit is already relatively slow, in cities with more bus transit, and where the overall marginal gains are small.

 Abstract: What are the implications of mass transit improvements for residential income segregation within cities?
 This paper models a stylized city where heterogeneous households choose where to live and how to travel given a spatial distribution of travel times and a competitive housing market.
 I characterize when and where marginal improvements in transit access reduce income segregation instead of exacerbating it.
 I show that a planner trying to maximize the city's transit ridership is incentivized to improve low-speed transit (e.g. buses on shared lanes) where it reduces income segregation but improve high-speed transit (e.g. subways) where it increases income segregation.
 These results are consistent with recent changes in transit ridership and neighborhood incomes in US cities.